solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - working with decorator factories.
 - attaching metadata to a class declaration.
 - adding multiple decorators on property, accessor, parameter or method.
+- returning and changing a class in a class decorator.
+- creating an autobind decorator.
+- validating data with decorators.

 ### Third party libraries and TypeScript